bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 console.log(name); // Logs nothing because name is locally stored to localFunc

-##Question 4: Describe the 4 rules of the 'this' keyword
+## Question 4: Describe the 4 rules of the 'this' keyword

 the 'this' keyword can be used to bind properties and property values to an object depending on the context in which it is invoked.
 The four fundamental uses of this are implicit binding (dot notation), explicit binding (using .call or .apply), Window binding (generic reference to the global window object), and new binding (binding to the specific new instance of an object created by the new keyword.)

-##Question 5: